ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/03_AlphaFold_PAF/structures/README.md

 - The `.gro` files represent intermediate setup stages of the MD system preparation workflow.
 - Topology and parameter files required for simulation are stored separately in the sibling `topology/` directory.
+- In the manuscript, this system is described as the **PAF** receptor setup.
+- PAF denotes the public AlphaFold-derived KDM5C receptor model used in this study.